Unit 1 - Practice Quiz

 B. A submerged metaphor

-C. A dead metaphor
+C. An absolute metaphor

-D. An absolute metaphor
+D. A dead metaphor

 58 In William Blake's "The Tyger," the tiger can be interpreted as a symbol of fierce creative energy, divine wrath, or the terrifying aspects of the natural world.
 Because this symbol taps into fundamental, cross-cultural human experiences of awe and fear, it can be best categorized as a(n):